tnnamdi/crestview-zta-iam/README.md

 ### User Identity Object

-A real user identity object was inspected, demonstrating how CFG employee identities would be represented in Entra ID — including group memberships, assigned licenses, and device associations.
+A real user identity object was inspected, demonstrating how CFG employee identities would be represented in Entra ID - including group memberships, assigned licenses and device associations.

 ![User Profile](entra-id/screenshots/02-user-profile.png)

 ### Device Compliance View

-The device management layer was accessed, demonstrating how Entra ID enforces device compliance as a condition of access — a core control in the Devices pillar of CFG's ZTA architecture.
+The device management layer was accessed, demonstrating how Entra ID enforces device compliance as a condition of access - a core control in the Devices pillar of CFG's ZTA architecture.

 ![Devices View](entra-id/screenshots/03-devices-view.png)